hancheester/SearchRankChecker/README.md

 ## Troubleshooting
 - Verify that the connection string in `SearchRankCheck.Api\appsettings.Development.json` is correctly configured.
 The connection string is `Server=localhost\\SQLEXPRESS;Database=SearchRankCheckerDb;Trusted_Connection=True;MultipleActiveResultSets=true`.
-- Refer to API log files (`log-YYYMMDD.txt`) within the project folder `SearchRankCheck.Api` for more information.
+- Refer to API log files (`log-YYYMMDD.txt`) within the `SearchRankCheck.Api`'s project folder for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>